Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How To Do It

-The barbell rollout is one of the best exercises for training lower abs that utilizes a barbell instead of an ab roller.
+The barbell rollout is one of the best exercises for training lower abs with a barbell instead of an ab roller.

-It is best performed with a barbell that has rotating collars and is considered more difficult than other ab roller variations.
+It is best performed with a barbell with rotating collars and is considered more difficult than other ab roller variations.

 Level: Intermediate and Advance